flashbots/mev-research/FRPs/Survey of sequencers and fee structures.md

 For each of the examined protocols, we will
 - Derive closed-form equations for the cost of censorship
-- Attempt to identify dominant MEV strategies
+- Attempt to identify dominant MEV strategies used the in wild by examing public mempool and transaction history
 - Identify any consensus stability implications

 We will then

 - Evaluate the tradeoffs of different fee and sequencer mechanisms.